-SHOP: Mahalo Gift Shop.
-It’s jam-packed with everything you want but nothing you’d ever buy for yourself.
+Mahalo Gift Shop is jam-packed with everything you want but nothing you’d ever buy for yourself.
 Locally made jewelry, stuff for dogs, cat tea towels, plenty of chimes, and even Kinetic Sand for kids at heart.

-SEE: The Catskill Cats.
-They might not be “clean as country water, or wild as mountain dew,” but these painted, decorated, dressed up plastic kitties are all the rage every year.
+They might not be “clean as country water, or wild as mountain dew.”
+But these painted, decorated, dressed up plastic kitties are all the rage every year.
 People make a fe-line to Catskill just to see them.
-This year (2015), 37 are scattered around town, and will be auctioned off in the fall.

-WANDER: Main Street.
-It’s that typical art-commerce-regular humble downtown where the small police station is next door to a pizza slice place (Village Pizza – supposedly the best pie around), which is next to The Daily Mail local newspaper office, which stands next to the firehouse, and on and on.
+It’s that typical art-commerce-regular humble downtown where the small police station is next door to a pizza slice place, which is next to The Daily Mail local newspaper office, which stands next to the firehouse, and on and on.
 Stop into the indie Magpie Bookshop and to watch L&M Studio artisans crafting porcelain tableware.

 Where to Eat and Drink in Catskill